Marcus Westbury

-Marcus Westbury (born 1974) is an Australian urbanist, festival director, TV presenter, writer and broadcaster.
+Marcus Westbury OAM (born 1974) is an Australian urbanist, festival director, TV presenter, writer and broadcaster.
 He is based in Melbourne, Australia where he filmed the TV series Not Quite Art. for the Australian Broadcasting Corporation screened during October–November 2007.

 Westbury founded urban renewable projects RenewNewcastle, and later Renew Australia.

 Biography

 Westbury's mother Kaye Westbury was the Australian Democrats candidate for the Division of Newcastle in 1998 when she died on the eve of the election, forcing a postponement of the vote in the city.

 Arts and festivals

 Between 1998 and 2002 Westbury was the founder and manager of the This Is Not Art festival in Newcastle, New South Wales.

 Westbury was the Director of the 2004 and 2006 Next Wave Festivals under the themes of Unpopular Culture (2004) and Empire Games (2006).
 In 2006, Westbury was also a Director of Festival Melbourne 2006, the cultural program of the Melbourne 2006 Commonwealth Games.

 Marcus Westbury also co-founded and was one of the directors of the Freeplay Independent Games Festival, Australia's largest independent computer games developers' conference.

 In December 2015, Westbury was appointed inaugural chief executive of the Collingwood Arts Precinct.